The Green Gang

-He was also considered as a “patriot” and unleashed a lot of energy to fight the Japanese invader.
+He was also considered a “patriot” and unleashed a lot of energy to fight the Japanese invader.
 In 1932 he became a member of the Municipal Council of the French Concession.

 Du Yuesheng had two residences in Shanghai: one in the intersection of Dumei Road (Donghu Lu, 70 hao) and Henli Road (the current Xinle Road), the other in Huagefu (The Ninghai Atutale Xilu).
 The residence in Dumei Street was sold to him by the gangster Jin Tingsun but Du never lived there.

-After the war of resistance was won, the house was sold to the US government at the modest sum of $ 600,000, which first used it as the United States Information Service, then became the US consulate, and finally a hotel.
+After the war of resistance was won, the house was sold to the US government at the modest sum of $ 600,000, which was first used as the United States Information Service, then became the US consulate, and finally a hotel.

 CHINA-UNDERGROUND.
 Matteo Damiani is an Italian sinologist, photographer, author and motion designer.
 Matteo lived and worked for ten years in China.
 Founder of CinaOggi.it and China-underground.com.